mozilla/firefox-test-engineering/reference/html-style.rst

 HTML Style Guide
 ================

-This document is a brief set of guidelines for writing HTML for Mozilla Webdev projects.
+This document is a brief set of guidelines for writing HTML for web-based projects.
 Individual projects may override these rules; make sure you know the standards for your project!

 General Guidelines
 ------------------